-Following her father’s death in 1843, Van Lew and her widowed mother freed the slaves that the family owned, and Van Lew used the money from her father’s death—$10,000 (about $200,000 in today’s currency)—to buy and free the relatives of the slaves that her family had owned.
+Following her father’s death in 1843, Van Lew and her widowed mother freed the enslaved people that the family owned, and Van Lew used the money from her father’s death—$10,000 (about $200,000 in today’s currency)—to buy and free the relatives of the enslaved people that her family had owned.

 “No pen, no book, no time can do justice to slavery’s wrongs, its horrors,” Van Lew wrote in her diary, as reported by author Elizabeth R. Varon in the biography Southern Lady, Yankee Spy: The True Story of Elizabeth Van Lew, A Union Agent in the Heart of the Confederacy.

-Richards stayed in Liberia, which was founded by freed American slaves, until 1860, but was unhappy living there.
-When she finally came back to America, she was promptly arrested, likely because of a law that prohibited black Virginians who had lived in a free state or gotten an education from returning.
+Richards stayed in Liberia, which was founded by formerly enslaved Black Americans, until 1860, but was unhappy living there.
+When she finally came back to America, she was promptly arrested, likely because of a law that prohibited Black Virginians who had lived in a free state or gotten an education from returning.
 She spent 10 days in jail before Van Lew paid her bail.

 Richards used aliases from the moment that she was apprehended to the time that she was released, going by both Mary Jane Henley at her arrest and Mary Jones at her release—an early precursor to her ability to take on the role or title that best benefitted her scenario.
 The records that follow her life bear witness to the many names she used.
 She married fellow Van Lew servant Wilson Bowser on April 16, 1861, and was then known as Mary Elizabeth Bowser.
 The Civil War erupted just four days before the marriage.